Mneesha Gellman, Ph.D.

 This article addresses the divergent cultures of silence and memorialisation about the civil wars in Sierra Leone and El Salvador, and examines the role that sites of remembering and forgetting play in crafting post-war citizens.
 In the formal education sector the ministries of education in each country have taken different approaches to teaching the history of the war, with Sierra Leone emphasising forgetting and El Salvador geared towards remembering war history.
 In both countries nongovernmental actors, particularly peace museums, are filling the memory gap.
 Drawing on ethnographic fieldwork in each country, the article documents how the culture of silence that pervades Sierra Leone enables a progress-driven ‘looking forward’ without teaching the past, while El Salvador is working on weaving a culture of memorialisation into its democratisation process.
 The article argues that knowledge about civil war history can raise young people’s awareness of the consequences of violence and promote civic engagement in its deterrence.

-(2011) “Memories of Violence: The Role of Apology in Turkey’s Democratization Process.”, Democratization
+(2013) “Remembering Violence: The Role of Apology and Dialogue in Turkey’s Democratization Process", Democratization

 In this article I ask the question: how do citizens use memories of violence in dialogue with a democratizing Turkish state?
 To address this, I unpack how memories of violence influence solidarity communities in addition to those who are direct descendents of survivors.
 I also examine how these solidarity communities are widening political space for contemporary dialogue about the Armenian Catastrophe.
 To demonstrate the connection between memory and political participation, I identify three discursive moments where Turkish and Armenian citizens invoke memory in dialogue with one other and with the state.
 I use the 2009 online campaign for a Turkish apology to address the Armenian Catastrophe, the aftermath of the murder of Hrant Dink in 2007, and a controversial 2005 academic conference on the events of 1915 as focal points to discuss how memory impacts the way people behave as citizens.
 My argument is twofold: first, elite-led solidarity networks play an integral role in shaping the discursive space between citizens, the state, and the international community; and second, dialogue about memory can grow space for citizen participation in Turkey.